AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 12.5 × 4.8 = 60
 ```

+This may seem strange since we actually wanted `4.8rem` to equal `48px`, but remember: That's only true when we assume a base font size of `16px`, which isn't the case here.
+If a user increases their preferred base font size, all font sizes will scale up proportionally (when using rems).

-This is great because it means that our heading scales proportionally to be a larger font size, so the ratio between the `h1`'s size and the base font size is constant:
+So in this case, the fact that the heading is `60px` is a good thing because it means that the ratio between the `h1`'s size and the base font size remained unchanged:

 ```plaintext
 Before: 48px ÷ 16px = 3